Excess suds in Front Loaders

 • Ensure your main wash loading is 2/3–3/4 full when wet.

 If the above methods aren’t solving the excess suds, reduce your detergent quantity by 1/4–1/2 of a scoop/lid for the main wash.
-See the Detergent Index for detergent quantities and water hardness recommendations.
+Review our detergent Index for detergent quantities and water hardness recommendations.

 Take notice of how clean the nappies are out of the main wash.
 The graphic below explains why enough detergent and surfactants are necessary.